Duterte’s ‘war on drugs’ is a war on the poor

 Analyn said her husband was not involved in drugs, but that he had friends who were, which she thinks may have brought on the police operation.
 In her area, she said, many others had been killed, contrasting their experience with the “big fish” who receive quite different treatment: “Those who are rich are jailed and turned into witnesses.
 How come the poor are being killed?
 In our neighborhood…they usually kill those of us who have families – people who sell to have a little money.
 If people had other opportunities, they wouldn’t [sell drugs].”

-On January 30, Philippine National Police Chief Ronald dela Rosa announced that the anti-illegal drug units would be disbanded, following the fallout from the killing of a Korean businessman.
+On 30 January 2017, then Police Chief Ronald dela Rosa announced that the anti-illegal drug units would be disbanded, following the fallout from the killing of a Korean businessman.
 His statement came after a press conference in which Duterte said the Philippine Drug Enforcement Agency (PDEA) would take over the lead for operations, promising to continue his anti-drug campaign through the end of his term – after having initially indicated it was a 6-month campaign.

 This change in responsibility for anti-drug operations must be coupled with a fundamental change in strategy – from one based on punishment and violence to one based on the protection of health and respect for human rights, including standards on the lawful use of force.